 Replacement: Demolition, removal, and replacement of a damaged MHU with a new MHU in substantially the same footprint or at a new location, if the original damaged unit was on leased land and the MHU owner must relocate to a new property.
 Relocation of a new MHU will require additional environmental review.

+Second Home: Properties that served as second homes at the time of the disaster, or following the disaster, are not eligible for repair assistance or housing incentives.
+A second home is defined as a home that is not the primary residence of the owner, a tenant, or any occupant at the time of the storm or at the time of application for assistance.
+HUD has established an alternative requirement for second homes that may allow assistance in limited circumstances coordinated with HUD.
+Additionally, seasonal, short-term and vacation rental properties are not eligible for assistance.

+Shortfall Amount: Shortfall Amount is the difference between the Grant Award and cost to complete the construction activities in the Statement of Work identified by FloridaCommerce.

-.
-FloridaCommerceSmall Rental Housing: Non-owner-occupied residential structures with four units or less.
+Small Rental Housing: Non-owner-occupied residential structures with four units or less.

-FloridaCommerce.
+Statement of Work: The statement of work contains the repairs identified in the ECR that the contractor selected by FloridaCommerce must complete.

 Stick-built home: A home that has been built on-site using traditional construction materials and methods.

 Subrogation: Subrogation is a legal doctrine that allows one person to take on the rights of another.
 In the context of disaster recovery grants, a rental property owner must enter into a subrogation agreement where the funding agency (FloridaCommerce) obtains the right to collect any additional disaster recovery assistance or insurance payouts the rental property owner receives for the same purpose for which the CDBG-DR funds were provided (i.e., Hurricane Michael damage) after the rental property owner has entered into a loan agreement for HRRP benefits.